Ranagol/webpage-template/readme.md

 - logging errors with exceptions
 - env variables are in .env file like in Laravel
 - works through Docker too, and from local Xampp + MySQL database too
-- uses xdebug for debugging (fully set)
+- uses xdebug for debugging (fully set, works when app runs through Docker)

 All these features will be explained in details, below.